-In the year that I’ve had my Omnia Stove Top Oven (link is to Sea Dog Boating Solutions, the only place that carries them in the US/Canada/Australia/New Zealand/Israel), I’ve baked a lot of different things in it and learned a few important lessons about using it.
+In the year that I’ve had my Omnia Stove Top Oven (link is to Sea Dog Boating Solutions; you can also buy on Amazon), I’ve baked a lot of different things in it and learned a few important lessons about using it.
 Two basic rules:

 - Don’t overfill it if the item will rise (breads and cakes in particular) — it will hold a recipe sized for an 8″ x 8″ pan, but one sized for a 9″ x 9″ pan will fill it too full.

 - You have to preheat the base sufficiently before putting the pan on it and use sufficient heat to bake the food.
 Pretty much everyone’s first instinct is to turn the heat down too far so the food won’t burn.

 Until you get used to using the Omnia, it’s easy to overfill the baking pan when making cakes and breads.
 Even after the item rises, there needs to be air space between it and the lid.

 In the photos of my Streusel Coffee Cake below, my first attempt, on the left, shows what happens when the pan is too full.
 I made a double batch, thinking that the pan could hold as much as 9″ x 9″ pan.
 The bottom burned before the top was done.
 In the middle photo, I made a single batch (which would be used for an 8″ x 8″ pan) and it came out perfectly — as the slice on the right shows (I had to take the photo quickly as Dave was trying to grab it!).